SimonBlanke/hyperactive-documentation/docs/api/basic_usage.md

 - **type:** `object`

-Instance of optimization class that can be imported from Hyperactive. "default" corresponds to the random search optimizer.
-The imported optimization classes from hyperactive are different from gfo.
-They only accept optimizer-specific-parameters.
-The following classes can be imported and used:
+The 'optimizer'-argument accepts an instance of an optimization class or an optimization strategy that can be imported from Hyperactive.
+The "default" corresponds to the random search optimizer.
+The optimization classes are imported from `hyperactive.optimizers`, while the optimization strategies are imported from `hyperactive.optimizers.strategies`.

+The imported optimization classes from hyperactive are different from the [optimization backend](https://github.com/SimonBlanke/Gradient-Free-Optimizers).
+They only accept optimizer-specific-parameters (no `search-space` or `initialize`).

+The following optimization classes can be imported and used:

 - HillClimbingOptimizer
 - StochasticHillClimbingOptimizer